Paulr756756/Rock-Paper-Scissors/README.md

 # Description
 Blazor server application that allows users to play Rock-Paper-Scissors.
 This web application allows users to play the classic game of Rock, Paper, Scissors against a computer opponent.
-IT comes with a dedicated controller to handle external requests and a demo webpage for testing the application.
+Includes a computer opponent, a controller to handle external requests and a demo webpage for testing the application.

 # Getting Started
 1. Clone the repository